openrobotics/osra-policies-and-procedures/ros_project_working_group_charter_rosgraph.md

 The Working Group is formed to design, plan, and build tools that help developers reason about their ROS application - which is a “Node graph” (as in graph theory, not plotting) connected by messaging interfaces- as a whole.
 Those themes include:
-- Declarative interfaces, such as generate_parameter_library and nodl
+- declarative interfaces, such as generate_parameter_library and nodl;
-- Runtime graph and health monitoring
+- runtime graph and health monitoring;
-- Launching
+- launching; and
-- Topic statistics
+- topic statistics.

 ### Tasks